PatzEdi/AndroidSecretary/README.md

 </p>

 <!-- omit in toc -->
-## **Note:**
+> [!NOTE]
-This project uses [Automate](https://llamalab.com/automate/) to easily access Android APIs and create a flow for an AI Assistant.
+> This project uses [Automate](https://llamalab.com/automate/) to easily access Android APIs and create a flow for an AI Assistant.
 The backend is written in Python using Flask and assistant responses are made with Ollama or OpenAI.
 Thank you Automate for making this process easier!

 **ALSO** this project is still in its early stages.
 I plan to develop it further, but not at the fastest pace as I am working on bigger projects right now.
 I take no responsibility for any damage conducted by this tool.
 It is strictly for educational purposes only.